BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 >The ultimate objective is to achieve a controlled lack of control. -- {% cite esposito:2022 %}

-From a philosophical standpoint, Luhmann transforms the *mind-body problem* into the *mind-communication problem*---communication defined by Luhmann as "the operation that society consits of" {% cite moeller:2006 %}.
+From a philosophical standpoint, Luhmann transforms the *mind-body problem* into the *mind-communication problem*---communication defined by Luhmann as "the operation that society consists of" {% cite moeller:2006 %}.
 If the mind does not communicate but is only in the environment of society (communication)---is merely involved---how does this all work?
 Similarily, I think, the question of how *artificial communication* emerges even if machines are also only in the environment of communicating systems, is one of the most important question to ask if one wants to understand the current state of AI, society and where we are heading at.